MateuszJanduraUszu/mjmem/docs/reference/block_allocator/block_allocator-ctor.md

 ## Parameters

-- `_Resource`: A reference to the associated resource.
+- `_Resource`: A reference to the resource to associate with.
 - `_Block_size`: The requested block size.

 ## Return value